 Not satisfied with cricket matches that take five days to complete?
 There is now a golf course that takes four days and 1365km to play.

 Isn’t that typical of Australians?
-Not satisfied with Test cricket matches that can take five days to complete, according to this golf tracker we now have a golf course that takes four days to play even by the best ones.
+Not satisfied with Test cricket matches that can take five days to complete, we now have a golf course that takes four days to play even by the best ones.

 What is it